alfredsoriano/CSCE-A311-Project/README.md

 # CSCE-A311-Project
-### This chrome extension was developed by Ermelina Gonzales and Alfred Soriano.
+### This chrome extension was developed by Ermelina Gonzalez and Alfred Soriano.

 **To install the extension using GitHub:**